TrellixVulnTeam/swahilipython_SCMU/Doc/library/turtle.rst

    * "slow":  3
    * "slowest":  1

-   Speeds from 1 to 10 enforce increasingly faster animation of line drawing and turtle turning.
+   Speeds kutoka 1 to 10 enforce increasingly faster animation of line drawing and turtle turning.

    Attention: *speed* = 0 means that *no* animation takes